Ralph McQuarrie: Star Wars sequels

 When Lucas began work on his sequel to Star Wars, The Empire Strikes Back (1980), McQuarrie was once again brought in to supply previsualization artwork.
 His sketches and production paintings established the appearance of some of the saga's most enduring elements, such as the gigantic AT-AT Walkers in the battle on the ice planet Hoth and the wizened elf creature Yoda.
 McQuarrie's design for Cloud City, a floating city in the clouds, actually originated from his early sketches for Star Wars from 1975, when he was illustrating a concept for the planet Alderaan, as described in Lucas' 1975 draft script, Adventures of the Starkiller as taken from the Journal of the Whills, Saga I: The Star Wars.
 McQuarrie made an uncredited cameo appearance in The Empire Strikes Back, when he appeared in the film's opening sequence in the Rebel base on Hoth as a character named General Pharl McQuarrie.
 In 2007, McQuarrie became part of the Star Wars action figure range when an action figure in his likeness as "General McQuarrie" was produced for the Star Wars 30th anniversary in 2007.
 Action figures were also produced based on McQuarrie's concept art, including conceptual versions of the Imperial Stormtrooper, Chewbacca, R2-D2 and C-3PO, Darth Vader, Han Solo, Boba Fett, Obi-Wan Kenobi, Yoda and other characters.

 By the time McQuarrie was engaged on Lucas' third Star Wars picture, Return of the Jedi (1983), he had begun to experience creative fatigue.
 "It became less fun as time went on.
 I had done the best part already and I was just rehashing everything.
 I kept meeting myself in my thinking.
 It became more and more difficult to keep my enthusiasm up," McQuarrie has said.
 Despite his earlier success, fewer of his design ideas were included in the final cut of the film.

 Other film and TV work

-McQuarrie designed the alien ships in Steven Spielberg's films Close Encounters of the Third Kind (1977) and E.T. the Extra-Terrestrial (1982), while his work as the conceptual artist on the 1985 film Cocoon earned him the Academy Award for Visual Effects.
-He also worked on the 1978 TV series Battlestar Galactica, and the films Raiders of the Lost Ark, Star Trek IV: The Voyage Home and *batteries not included.
+McQuarrie designed the alien ships in Steven Spielberg's films Close Encounters of the Third Kind (1977) and E.T. the Extra-Terrestrial (1982), while his work as the concept artist on the 1985 film Cocoon earned him the Academy Award for Visual Effects.
+He also worked on the 1978 TV series Battlestar Galactica, and the films Raiders of the Lost Ark, Star Trek IV: The Voyage Home and Batteries Not Included.

+Other work

+In 1989, Isaac Asimov commissioned McQuarrie to create art for Asimov's collection of essays and short stories titled Robot Visions.
+McQuarrie provided illustrations for both the cover and individual stories within Robot Visions.
+The book is a companion to Asimov's 1986 collection Robot Dreams, for which McQuarrie also provided illustrations and cover art; in fact, the title story of Robot Dreams was inspired by McQuarrie's art, rather than the other way around.